brucou/2048s/README.md

 Variations, musings, and learning good practices through the 2048 game

 # Why
 Writing down for myself and others some good practices for software development.
 Rather than abstractly list principles, everything will be derived from the specification and implementation of an actual application.
 Not too easy, not too hard, not too ugly, not too pretty.

-We are not necessarily looking into making a top-notch app but rather identifying common issues in software development, and common solutions, and the rationale behind them.
+- We are not necessarily looking into making a top-notch app but rather identifying common issues in software development, and common solutions, and the rationale behind them.
+- We are not looking either into the perfect technical writing, at least in a first iteration, but in the validity of the recommendations first and foremost (substance over presentation).

 Let's see how far we can go.